Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/profile.md

 ## Goals
 - To advocate for underrepresented communities and ensure their voices are heard in the AI discourse.
 - To bridge the gap between technology and social justice, promoting ethical AI practices.
+- **Internal Conflict**: Struggles between the drive for innovation in economic policy and the need for stability in an AI-driven economy.

 ## Challenges
 - Faces skepticism from traditionalists who doubt the role of AI in social equity.